This App Helped Me Stop Fearing My Credit Score — and It Went up 68 Points

-At 30, my own history with credit cards, student loans and medical bills isn’t quite as sordid as his — but it’s pretty bad.
+At 30, my history with credit cards, student loans and medical bills is pretty bad.

 Student loan interest is piling up.
 Hospital bills are out to collection agencies.
 No one will give me a credit card.
 I landed a loan for a new car by the skin of my teeth.
 My security deposits for car rentals and apartments are through the roof.